Nuclear Safety Officer, Vienna, Austria

-Minimum of seven years of relevant experience, of which five years at international level.
+Minimum of seven years of relevant experience, of which five years is at the international level.

-Experience in drafting and finalizing publication of relevant technical reports guidelines, manuals, publications and other resources.
+Experience drafting and finalizing publication of relevant technical reports guidelines, manuals, publications and other resources.

 Experience in international projects an asset, particularly with developing countries.

 Excellent interpersonal skills, including the ability to operate effectively across organizational boundaries and the ability to establish and maintain effective partnerships and working relations in a multicultural, multi-ethnic environment with sensitivity and respect for diversity.

 Excellent oral and written command of English.
 Knowledge of other official IAEA languages (Arabic, Chinese, French, Russian and Spanish) is an asset.